FREQUENTLY ASKED QUESTIONS

 How do I apply to take a computerized exam?

 When applying to take a computerized exam you must complete the exam application form that you are applying to take.
-In addition, you must also complete the Computerized Exam Application Form.
 The exam applications can be found on the website under applications.
 The fees are listed on each application.

 Once your exam applications have been reviewed and approved you will receive an exam approval letter.
 The exam approval letter will provide: